sea212/QuantumRisc-VM-Build-Tools/README.rst

 ===================

 | This project was sponsored by `RheinMain University`_ on behalf of `Prof. Dr. Steffen Reith`_, research director of the `QuantumRisc`_ project for `RheinMain University`_.
 | You can get the latest QuantumRisc-VM and RiscV-Toolchain that were built with the scripts provided in this repository, as well as examples that can be run on the VM, at the `Random Oracles`_ website.
-The VMs are also available in `IPFS`_.
+The VMs are also available in `IPFS`_ (ipns://k51qzi5uqu5dh8vlsenkplnznnmbh3kba3eby2j4rzuq5xynhmx9p5a30fyyc4).
 | For further information regarding this GitHub project, refer to the `project documentation`_.

 ..
 Hyperlink-Images